Eleftheria1/Classifying-missing-values-with-graphical-models/README.md

 when using traditional multiple imputation methods which include model assumptions that are violated through this missing mechanism, the imputations are quite similar to those of the MCAR/MAR variables when using Amelia.
 On the other side the imputations suffered from changing the method to the weighted knn imputation.

+The main part of the R-code for this simulation study can be found in the "src" folder.
+The simulated data sets, containing not only the data itself but also results from the models can be reproduced by this code but also downloaded from the "data" folder.